- Rachel Bistricer

 Can you change a domain name?

 Yes, changing your domain name is possible.
 Once a domain name is registered it cannot be changed.
-After purchase, it is stored in Domain Name System (DNS) databases and can no longer be modified.
+After purchase, it's stored in Domain Name System (DNS) databases and can no longer be modified.
 Existing domain names can only be transferred between different owners.
 To change a domain name, you will need to purchase a new one and link it to your website.

 01. Choose a new domain name